oktadev/okta-blog/_source/_posts/2023-03-20-spa-auth-tokens.md

 }
 ```

 Now try rerunning the SPA.
 If you inspect the network request, you'll see the refresh token too.
-You can see the tokens by looking at the contents of your Local Storage too.
+You can see the tokens by looking at the contents of your local storage too.

 ## Use auth tokens in SPAs